akalmykov/wp-content-copy-protection/readme.txt

 == Thumbs Up ==

 Love our work?
 Kindly leave us a rating, a review, or even a donation - we accept them all!
-Should you wish to thank us the good 'ol way, then feel free to share us with your friends via twitter, Facebook, or even a blog post.
+Looking to Secure your Wordpress site/blog the easy way?
+Come and visit us at [Securiilock] (http://www.securiilock.com).